xAIdrian/TextNow-Structured-Logging/README.md

 # TextNow-Structured-Logging

+> The morale effects are startling.
+Enthusiasm jumps when there is a running system, even a simple one.
+Efforts redouble when the first picture from a new graphics software system appears on the screen, even if it is only a rectangle.
+One always has, at every stage in the process, a working system.
+I find that teams can grow much more complex entities in four months than they can build.

+> —FREDERICK P. BROOKS, JR., The Mythical Man-Month

 ## The Mission

 Our mission is to give our developers a comprehensive strategy and tooling to quickly and easily access uploaded logs in a human-readable structure for debugging purposes, additionally enabling access to these logs by data teams in a machine readable format.